benjaminheath238/Surgic/README.md

-# Fabric Example Mod
+# Surgic

+Surgic is a mod for minecraft that add blocks and items with an industrial and technological theme.

+---

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+TODO

+---

-## License
+## Licensing

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This software is licenced under the MIT license the definition of which can be found in the [LICENSE](LICENSE) file.